 Go to the green Individual Action button at the right hand end of the student’s row.

 To change the Learning Track of an individual student, go to the green button at the end of that student’s row that says “Individual Action.”

 Pull down for a short menu, outlined in green in this picture.
 Look for “Change Learning Track.”

 When you click on “Change Learning Track” you will get a pop-up entitled “Change Learning Track.”
 Their current Learning Track will show in the box in the middle.
 To see what is available to choose, click on the tiny arrow at the right edge of the box to reveal a list of the 16 Learning Tracks.
 Click to choose the one you want (it will now be showing in the box) and then click on the green “Assign” button to make the change.

 Which Learning Track should I do next?
 Here is a link in this knowledge base to a discussion of Learning Tracks in the Online Game.
-It gives you some idea of what order you should assign Learning Tracks.
-There are many options, so we leave it up to you to make the choices.
+The short answer is to start 1st and 2nd grade students in LT 1.
+Addition and 3rd grade and above in LT 7.
+Multiplication.

 Note: Changing a Learning Track will put them back to Set A in the track they just left.
 Don’t change Learning Tracks based on student requests, as they really, really need to finish a Learning Track to master those facts and you don’t want them to have to start over at Set A again.

 New feature!
 Restore Student Progress.